 Bennington - August 16, 1777

-Battle map of the Battle of Bennington - August 16 Fighting
+Battle Map of the Battle of Bennington on August 16, 1777

 In the summer of 1777, British Gen. John Burgoyne’s army moved south from Canada as part of the overall British strategy to divide New England from the rest of the rebellious American colonies.
 The British commander’s army was slowed by poor roads as well as trees and other obstacles strewn along the route by the Americans.
 Burgoyne’s supply line was stretched thin, forcing the general to explore opportunities to replenish his forces.
 When Burgoyne learned of horses and supplies in Bennington, Vermont – south of his position and east of the Hudson River – the 55-year-old commander divided his army, sending German, British, Loyalist, and Native American forces toward Bennington under the leadership of Lt.
 Col. Friedrich Baum.